 This course has a thematic approach, applying the analytical theories of cultural studies to contemporary Italian media and popular culture, focusing on: the evolution of Italian print and broadcast media in terms of their impact on Italian culture and society; the effect of Italy's regional character on sports, use of language, gastronomic traditions; the role of folktales, popular theatre and folk music; popular expressions of religious life (Carnival, Passion Plays etc); the relationship between local craftsmanship and high fashion.
 Students will apply and develop their analytical skills by actively engaging with these phenomena through field trips, case-studies and example texts.
 3 credit hours.
-Pre-requisites: ENG 202 or permission of the instructor.
+Pre-requisites: ENG 102.
 Conducted in English.